mtsch/Ripserer.jl/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/cc709npw3lp76yc8?svg=true)](https://ci.appveyor.com/project/mtsch/ripserer-jl)

 A Julia reimplementation of [ripser](https://github.com/Ripser/ripser).
 Work in progress.
+The code works and the performance is not bad but the interfaces and file structure may change at any time.

 ## TODO

-* representative cocycles
+* Representative (co)cycles.
-* sparse filtration
+* Optimize sparse filtrations.